Article updated: October 05, 2022

 - Select Restore Saved Filter to select a filter, and then select Apply Filters.

-Tip: Use your saved filters in Filter Content to easily generate reports on segments of content you’ve already filtered.
-See Build reports using Filter content in Impact (Legacy) to learn more.
+Tip: Generate reports on segments of content you’ve already filtered.
+See Create a report in Impact to learn more.

 Edit or delete a saved filter